dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 Given nothing

 # array of 5 random integers
-When I create the random array of '5' numbers
+When I create the random array with '5' numbers
 When I rename the 'random array' to '5 random numbers'

-# array of 5 random integers with a maximum value of 165165
+# array of 5 random integers with a maximum value of 16
-When I create the random array with '5' numbers modulo '165165' When I rename the 'random array' to '5 random numbers modulo 165165'
+When I create the random array with '5' numbers modulo '16' When I rename the 'random array' to '5 random numbers modulo 16'

 Then print the data
 ```